 CVE-2026-28764

-A heap-based buffer overflow vulnerability exists in the MediaInfoLib library during the parsing of LXF elements, which may lead to arbitrary code execution or application crashes.
+A heap-based buffer overflow vulnerability exists in MediaArea MediaInfoLib during the parsing of LXF elements, potentially leading to arbitrary code execution.

 Executive summary

-A heap-based buffer overflow in MediaArea MediaInfoLib could allow a remote attacker to execute arbitrary code or crash the application by providing a malicious LXF file.
+A buffer overflow vulnerability in MediaArea's MediaInfoLib could allow a remote attacker to execute arbitrary code by supplying a malicious LXF media file.

 Vulnerability